 "Why would you think that?"

 "Of course, why should I?
-Your fear of commitment and vow to never seriously fall in love in this lifetime should be some kind of warning for me."
-My confusion must have been evident on my face because he added, "Yes, I heard the rumors.
+Your, what was it?
+Fear of commitment and vow to never seriously fall in love in this lifetime should be some kind of warning for me."
+My confusion must have been evident on my face because he added, "Heard the rumors.
 You broke Jeremy's heart.
-That's a good break-up line though.
+Good break-up line though.
 I might use it sometime."
 His derisive chuckle pierced the air.

 My mouth fell open in surprise.
-Jeremy Greene, vice-president of the Supreme Student Council, deserved to be knocked off his high horse.
-I swear to God I spent more time swallowing hot air than food on our dates.
+Jeremy Greene, vice-president of the university student council, deserved to be knocked off his high horse.
+I swear to God, I spent more time swallowing hot air than food on our dates.
 But...how did Brent know we dated?